Strullendorf: Location

 Strullendorf lies in a valley and is partly surrounded by the Hauptsmoorwald (forest), near which lies the Hauptsmoorhalle (a concert venue).
 The Hauptsmoorwald stretches all the way to Bamberg and parts of it are used by the US Army stationed there as a training area.

-A particularly pleasant place in Strullendorf is the Lindenallee, with its huge old trees.

 Constituent communities

-Strullendorf’s main and namesake centre is by far the biggest of its Gemeindeteile with a population of 4,191.
+Strullendorf's main and namesake centre is by far the biggest of its Gemeindeteile with a population of 4,191.
 The community furthermore has these outlying centres, each given here with its own population figure: